abatomunkuev/static_site_generator/README.md

-# Static Site Generator SSG
+# Fast Static Site Generator
-Static Site Generator (SSG) - a tool for generating a complete HTML files from raw data like txt and md files.
+Fast Static Site Generator (Fast SSG) - a tool for generating a complete HTML files from raw data like txt and md files.
 This tool was made with Python language.

 ## Prerequisites
 - Python3